Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 06:00 Try to be consistent with it.

-06:20 But you have to go in and add things like – put examples.
+06:21 have to go in and add things like, put examples.

-06:33 And I really appreciate it even just for myself, so that like six months from now, I can remember how to use it, things like that.
+06:37 like six months from now I can remember how to use it, things like that.

-06:43 And then the other thing is the lastly – oh, examples in help.
+06:42 And then the other thing is, the lastly, Oh, examples, examples in help.

 06:51 Oh, include the output of your help in your online documentation.